 Management in Tradedoubler has taken part in the main owner Reworld Media's share program.
 A total of 200,859 share options have been granted to senior executives.
 The conditions of the share program are that the senior executives have to be employed at the allotment date.
-During the year, 100,431 share options were exercised, which corresponds to all options with an end date in 2021.
+During the 2021, 100,431 share options were exercised, and during 2022 the remaining part of the options was exercised which corresponds to all options in the programme.
 See note C6, for more information about the share program.

 The group also operates an annual performance- and results-based variable remuneration program for employees within the group.
-In the 2021 program, various quantitative and qualitative performance- and earnings targets were set for different occupational categories, based on company-wide, and regional targets for employees.
+In the 2022 program, various quantitative and qualitative performance- and earnings targets were set for different occupational categories, based on company-wide, and regional targets for employees.